edgedb/edgedb/docs/edgeql/statements/with.rst

 WITH block
 ==========

-:index: alias module view detached
+:index: alias module

 .. eql:keyword:: WITH

     The ``WITH`` block in EdgeQL is used to define aliases.

-    In case of aliased expressions, those expressions are evaluated in the lexical scope they appear in, not the scope where their alias is used.
+    The expression aliases are evaluated in the lexical scope they appear in, not the scope where their alias is used.
 This means that refactoring queries using aliases must be done with care so as not to alter the query semantics.

 Specifying a module
 +++++++++++++++++++